snipher-marube/django-newsletter-subscription/README.md

 # django-newsletter-subscription
 What is it?
-Django app for managing multiple mass-mailing lists with both plaintext as well as HTML templates with rich text widget integration, images and a smart queueing system all right from the admin interface.
+Django app for managing multiple mass-mailing lists with both plaintext as well as HTML templates with rich text.

 ![Screenshot_2022-06-30_08_11_49](https://user-images.githubusercontent.com/61820565/176597930-5bae2254-4037-4378-abd1-29d192a20fbc.png)